-When dining out, people usually select the restaurant they will attend based upon the price and the food that is served.
+When dining out, people tend to select a restaurant based on the price and the type of food that is served.
 Sometimes the restaurant’s reputation plays a role, sometimes convenience is a factor.
 For the most part; however, it’s the menu and quality of the food that weighs most in the decision-making.
 But have you ever considered an unusual restaurant just for the sake of being different?

 Yet, as interesting and unique as all of these restaurants are, they are tame in comparison to some that exist in more exotic locales around the world.
 So, in no particular order, we bring you the Top 10 Most Unusual Restaurants, some of which take the word ‘unusual’ and ratchet it up to just plain bizarre.